gioelelm/gioelelm.github.io/content/people/irinakhven.md

 [[social]]
 icon = "envelope"
 icon_pack = "fa"
-link = "mailto:irinakhven@gmail.com"
+link = "mailto:irina.khven@epfl.ch"

 +++

 # Short Bio

 I have recently completed my Masters at [Moscow State University, Department of Bioengineering and Bioinformatics](https://www.msu.ru/en/info/struct/depts/fbb.html).
 During my undergraduate studies I’ve worked in a molecular biology lab and received a comprehensive training in many techniques.
-Both of my  internships - in [Weis lab at ETH Zurich](http://www.bc.biol.ethz.ch/research/weis.html) and in [Seigert lab at IST Austria](https://ist.ac.at/en/research/life-sciences/siegert-group/) - helped me realize that molecular neuroscience is the most exciting branch of modern biology to me.
+Both of my  internships, one in the [Weis lab at ETH Zurich](http://www.bc.biol.ethz.ch/research/weis.html) and another in the [Seigert lab at IST Austria](https://ist.ac.at/en/research/life-sciences/siegert-group/), helped me realize that molecular neuroscience is the most exciting branch of modern biology to me.

 I chose to do my PhD in La Manno group because it is a great chance to work on the interface of neuroscience, developmental biology and systems biology.
-My project will be dedicated to the retina development and regeneration.
-Using a set of state-of-art experimental techniques like scRNA-seq and [cyclic smFISH](http://linnarssonlab.org/osmFISH/), I hope to be able to contribute to our knowledge in this field.
+My project is dedicated to the study of mammalian brain development and spatial omic techniques.
+Using a set of state-of-art experimental tools like scRNA-seq and [cyclic smFISH](http://linnarssonlab.org/osmFISH/), I hope to be able to contribute to our knowledge in this field.